discord-jda/JDA/README.md

 }
 ```

-There is a number of examples available in the [README](https://github.com/MinnDevelopment/jda-ktx/#jda-ktx).
+There are a number of examples available in the [README](https://github.com/MinnDevelopment/jda-ktx/#jda-ktx).

 ## ☝️ Contributing to JDA